David Gilliland: Personal life

 Gilliland was a high school golf teammate of Tiger Woods at Western High School in Anaheim.

 He is married to his wife Michelle and the couple has two children, Todd and Taylor.
-Todd, a two-time consecutive champion in what is now the ARCA Menards Series West, currently competes full-time in the Cup Series in the No. 38 Ford Mustang for Front Row Motorsports, which has an alliance with DGR, his family team.
+Todd, a two-time consecutive champion in what is now the ARCA Menards Series West, currently competes full-time in the Cup Series in the No. 34 Ford Mustang for Front Row Motorsports, which has an alliance with Tricon Garage, his family team.

 His son Todd has a racing career and on May 17, 2015, became the youngest winner in the history of ARCA at age 15 and 2 days with a win at Toledo Speedway.
 Todd followed it up with a win at the K&N Pro Series West race at Phoenix International Raceway, making three generations of the Gilliland family to have won in the series.

 Motorsports career results

 NASCAR

 (key) (Bold – Pole position awarded by qualifying time.
 Italics – Pole position earned by points standings or practice time. * – Most laps led.)